DravenusRex/stalker-gamma-linux-guide/README.md

 - G.A.M.M.A.Reshade.ini
 - ReShade.ini

 If you disable Reshade it is recommended that you also disable all mods that use it.
-(All mods under th shaders category in MO2).
-Running Anomaly with these mods enabled without Reshade can cause lighting issues and other strange graphical glitches.
+(See instructions below --- stolen from maxastyler/S.T.A.L.K.E.R.-Gamma-Steam-Deck guide).
+Disable the following mods in MO2:
+* Screen Space Shaders - Ascii1457
+* Shaders Cumulative Pack for GAMMA
+* Right click Beef’s NVG addon, click “reinstall mod” and tick the following options:
+  * Beef’s NVG
+  * Beef’s NVG - Patch ES
+* Delete anomaly/appdata/shaders_cache folder

 By now, you should have a fully playable (though likely imperfect) S.T.A.L.K.E.R. - G.A.M.M.A. experience on Linux.